 When doing web design, my income was entirely active.
 If I wasn’t working, I wasn’t making money.
 That meant that if I took a day off, I didn’t make money.
 If I went on vacation, I didn’t make money.
 If I didn’t land a client that week, I didn’t make money.
 Talk about stress!

-While I think active income is great (you can get paid a lot of money for your direct time) you should also be making money asynchronously or passively.
+While I think active income is great (you can get paid a lot of money for your direct time) you should also be making money passively.
 That way you can be bringing in money, even when you’re playing with your kids, traveling, or sleeping.

 A really quick overview of types of income: